Jump to navigation

 The graduate training program in population studies offers four types of certification.
 First, the Program in Population Studies (PIPS) offers a Doctor of Philosophy (Ph.D.) degree in demography that is designed for students who wish to specialize in the core substantive topics and technical methods.

 Second, students may obtain a joint degree in Demography and Social Policy via a collaborative training program through the Woodrow Wilson School of Public and International Affairs.
 The Joint Degree Program (JDP) in Social Policy includes the Departments of Politics, Psychology, and Sociology in addition to PIPS.
-Students interested in the joint degree in Demography and Social Policy have the option of applying to the joint degree program at the time of their initial application to the Graduate School or transferring into the program after their first or second year of graduate study with the permission of the director of graduate studies for the Program in Population Studies.
+Students interested in the joint degree in Demography and Social Policy have the option of applying to be admitted to the joint degree program either at the time of their initial application to the Graduate School or after their first or second year of graduate study with the permission of the director of graduate studies for the Program in Population Studies.

 Third, the program offers a general examination in demography that is accepted by the Department of Sociology as partial fulfillment of their degree requirements.
 Students from Sociology who elect to specialize in population write their dissertation on a demographic subject under the supervision of core faculty in population studies.

-Fourth, the program offers a nondegree certificate in demography upon completion of four graduate courses and a supervised research project.
+Fourth, the program offers a nondegree certificate in demography upon completion of four graduate courses: POP501/SOC 531, and POP 502/SOC 532.
 This option is also currently available to visiting scholars.

 Students are required to take the following courses: